 Section 5.2.
 Recall

-The County Commissioners shall be subject to recall as provided by general law.
-Any elected County officer named in Section 4.2 of this Charter may be recalled in the manner provided by general law for removal of a County Commissioner of a charter county.
-A successor to the unexpired term of any recalled commissioner or elected County officer shall be elected in the manner provided by general law for filling of vacancies in office after recall in charter counties.
+The county commissioners shall be subject to recall as provided by section 100.361, Florida Statutes, as amended or superseded from time to time.
+Any elected county officer named in Section 4.1.1. of this charter and school board members may be recalled in the manner provided by section 100.361, Florida Statutes, as amended or superseded from time to time, for removal of a county commissioner of a charter county.
+A successor to the unexpired term of any recalled commissioner or elected county officer, or school board member, shall be elected in the manner provided by section 100.361, Florida Statutes, as amended or superseded from time to time, for filling of vacancies in office after recall in charter counties.

 Section 5.3.
 Limitation on Debt or its Equivalent

-In addition to the limitations on general obligation debt imposed by the State Constitution, the issuance by the County of notes, bonds or other instruments of indebtedness evidencing borrowing to be paid back in part or in full by non-ad valorem tax revenues received by the County, in an amount which, individually or in combination with other issues for the same project authorized within the preceding two (2) years, exceeds $15,000,000.00 [On 2/15/07, the BOCC adopted Resolution No. 07-037 amending the County’s debt ceiling as provided by County Charter and Ordinance No. 02- 65 to $20,220,435.] (including administrative costs of the issue), shall be authorized only after approval by a majority vote of the electors at a special election called for that purpose or in conjunction with any regular election.
+In addition to the limitations on general obligation debt imposed by the State Constitution, the issuance by the County of notes, bonds or other instruments of indebtedness evidencing borrowing to be paid back in part or in full by non-ad valorem tax revenues received by the County, in an amount which, individually or in combination with other issues for the same project authorized within the preceding two (2) years, exceeds $15,000,000.00 (including administrative costs of the issue), shall be authorized only after approval by a majority vote of the electors at a special election called for that purpose or in conjunction with any regular election.
 No proceeds of instruments of indebtedness shall be issued to finance current operations of County Government, except that part of current expenses directly allocable to capital projects.
 Nothing in this section prohibits issuance of tax anticipation notes payable in one year or less.

 5.3.2 Lease-purchase contracts